Child Support Modification

 It is rare for a child support obligation to continue unmodified for the duration of the child’s life.
 A child support obligation order entered by the court is able to be modified at certain points in time as the situation of the parties changes.
 A modification of an existing child support order can be initiated by either party, by the court, or by the Department of Human Services.

 Just as legal counsel is recommended to ensure an initial child support order is properly calculated, legal counsel can help you to determine whether your existing child support order is capable of being modified.
-Douglass & Runger, Attorneys at Law, can assist you in making this determination.
+Douglass & Runger, PLLC, Attorneys at Law, can assist you in making this determination.

 When Can a Child Support Order be Modified?